 Flexible Demand Note

-Our most liquid investment, the Flexible Demand Note works much like a money market account.
+Our most liquid investment, the Flexible Demand Note works much like a money market account (though not FDIC insured).
 While the Cornerstone Fund does not provide checks, investors may access their funds at any time, with no interest penalty.

-Term Notes work very much like certificates of deposit from a bank.
-The Cornerstone Fund offers investment terms from six months to five years, and you may choose to either re-invest your interest or receive a regular check.
+Term Notes are available with investment terms from six months to five years.
+You may choose to either re-invest your interest or receive a regular check.

 How do the investments work?

-The easiest way to understand the Cornerstone Fund is to recall how your local bank works: they offer investments — like CD and money market accounts — and pay a specific rate of return on the money that has been invested.
-The bank then loans money out to other people who want to buy cars or finance businesses.
-The Cornerstone Fund works in the same way, except we only make loans to established UCC churches to make improvements to their facilities, build new buildings, and expand their ministries.
+The investments offered to individuals and UCC related organizations by the Cornerstone Fund are used to fund the loans we offer.
+We only make loans to established UCC churches who meet our underwriting guidelines in order to make improvements to their facilities, build new buildings, and expand their ministries.
 Your money is put to work building the United Church of Christ, while you earn a competitive rate of return on your investment.

 Does the Fund invest in the stock market?

 No — we invest solely in loans to churches.
-Because we work much like a bank, our investors’ money is used to fund loans to established UCC churches that have passed a formal loan approval process.
+Our investors’ money is used to fund loans to established UCC churches that have passed a formal loan approval process.
 The interest paid by borrowers on their loans, in turn, funds the interest the Cornerstone Fund pays to its investors.

 Is my investment safe?

-While the Cornerstone Fund cannot guarantee your investment in the same way as a bank, which is federally insured, we take great care in the selection of our borrowers.
+While the Cornerstone Fund does not provide FDIC insurance, we take great care in the selection of our borrowers.
 In addition to meeting financial criteria, churches who borrow offer their property as collateral — just like a homeowner secures a mortgage with a house.
 Cornerstone Fund borrowers demonstrate they have the resources to repay their loan, generally through a capital campaign.
 By doing all we can to ensure our borrowers can repay their loans, we help to ensure our investors’ funds are as safe as possible.

 What if I need my money?